blkluv/2022HackKing/README.md

 ```
  cd path/of/the/folder
   ```
-- Then in your terminal, enter the code below line by line:
+- In your terminal, enter the code below line by line:
  ```
   npm install
   npm run dev
   ```

-- Then open in the browser the localhost url shown on the terminal
+- Open in the browser the localhost url shown on the terminal

 ## Build
 - Make sure that you have npm installed in your computer